BBaoVanC/bbaovanc.com/content/blog/caddy-is-the-best-webserver/index.md

 ## Built-in automatic HTTPS

 Caddy can fetch certificates from Let's Encrypt and ZeroSSL out of the box.
-HTTPS is enabled by default for eligible domains[^1], unless you explicitly tell it not to.
+HTTPS is enabled by default for eligible domains[^hostname-requirements], unless you explicitly tell it not to.

 ### Incredible cipher security

 Caddy has incredible defaults for TLS/SSL ciphers.
-Any site you host on Caddy gets a perfect score from [Qualys SSL Labs](https://www.ssllabs.com/ssltest/) out of the box.[^2]
+Any site you host on Caddy gets a perfect score from [Qualys SSL Labs](https://www.ssllabs.com/ssltest/) out of the box.[^caddy-qualys-score]

 ## Dead simple configuration files: Caddy vs NGINX